mehtaarn000/PriceHero/CONTRIBUTING.md

     return website_product
 ```

-Replace any mention of `website` with the website's name.
+Replace any mention of `website` with the website that you added.

 ## Step 7
 In the README.md file, add 1 to the total number of websites, and add the new website's name to the list.
 In the supported_websites.md file, Add the number of the website (the last website's number + 1), and then the website's URL.